qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 11. Non-constant floating point arguments to instruction set functions.
 12. Calling classical extern functions.
 13. Backwards branching.
-14. A parametrized entry point function and a function marked with the "shot_loop" attribute.
-The "entry_point" function demarcates the parametrized quantum program to execute, and the funciton with the "shot_loop" attribute defines a loop to call the "entry_point" function.

 Thus, any back-end that supports capabilities 1-7 and as many of capabilities 8-14 that they desired is considered as supporting Adaptive Profile programs.